alyssafreeman/kensa_python/carePlanDashboard_p2/README.md

 ### Quick Start

-1. Download the executable for your platform.
+1. Download the application for your platform.
-2. Launch the executable (no need to install anything).
+2. Launch the application (no need to install anything).

 To create the Care Plan Dashboard:
 1. Select the Browse button to select a Source Directory (folder containing the patient '.xlsm' files)